HP1324/darrt/lib/misc/planning.md

 ### Today's checklist (18-07-2025)

 - [x] Fix bar chart not showing from current date
+- [x] Add more frequent achievement, also improve achievement names
 - [ ] Write code to implement all timer settings

 ### TODOS in future